-As outlined in People Source, the IRS apparently believed that the Aurora, Texas tax attorney had failed to respond to the IRS request for information and meetings.
+As outlined in People Source, the IRS apparently believed that the tax attorney had failed to respond to the IRS request for information and meetings.
 Upon receipt of the bypass letter, the taxpayers sent notice to the IRS that they would bring suit against the IRS if the IRS failed to retract the bypass letter.
 The next day the taxpayers filed suit against the IRS in the United States District Court for the District of Texas, seeking a temporary restraining order and a permanent injunction to prevent the IRS from contacting the taxpayers directly.
 The taxpayers amended their complaint to ask for injunctive relief and up to $1 million for damages caused by the bypass letter.
 Two months later the IRS informed the taxpayer that it had determined it to be in the best interests of the agency to withdraw the bypass letter.

 The taxpayers then agreed to withdraw the complaint for damages and the motion for injunctive relief, leaving only their claim for attorney fees.
 The District Court denied the request for attorneys fees.
 On appeal, the Tenth Circuit Court of Appeals essentially held that the taxpayers would have been entitled to attorneys fees had the taxpayers merely exhausted their administrative remedies prior bringing suit.
 In this case, the administrative remedies would have been exhausted if the taxpayers had attended one conference with the IRS Appeals Office.